 Support increased resources for working families and funding that helps our aging and elderly homeless, which a University of Pennsylvania study forecasts will nearly triple by 2030, as well as interim housing solutions that aid our unsheltered homeless.

-Support additional vouchers for special populations to ensure families, individuals with disabilities, low- income youths, and other residents experiencing homelessness can receive housing.
+Support additional vouchers for special populations to ensure families, individuals with disabilities, low-income youths, and other residents experiencing homelessness can receive housing.

-Cut red tape: Streamline and allow more local flexibility in existing federal housing programs to make these programs more effective.
 Urge HUD to consider changes to their regulations that would make resource allocation more effective, provide flexibility in funding innovative housing and shelter models, improve our ability to utilize private market housing, and reduce local inefficiencies created by incompatible federal practices.

 Invest in new ideas: Create a Housing Innovation Fund that encourages new funding for innovative affordable housing models and innovative building techniques that support the development of collaborative, cross-sector projects in local communities to address homelessness and affordable housing challenges, such as the Neighborhood Homes Tax Credit, non-congregate transitional shelter villages, safe parking sites, accessory dwelling units (ADUs), panelized modular structures, and innovative regional housing solutions.